lukasvoege/ZeroShot-step-by-step-distillation/experiment-tracking/README.md

 ### Experiment Tracking File

 Experiments are defined by the exact set of parameters used to finetune and distill the T5 models.
-The parameters are defined in the following columns, wheras each row represents a single experiment.
+The parameters are defined in the following columns, whereas each row represents a single experiment.
 Not all parameters are used for all experiments, e.g. the `prompt_mix` column is only used for experiments with `gpt35` as the teacher model (`llm`) and a teacher model is itself irrelevant for standard finetuning experiments for example.
 Parameters that are of no relevance for a specific experiment should be left at their default value or `None` to avoid confusion.

 - `dataset`: the dataset to use (`anli1`, `cqa`, `svamp`, `esnli`)
 - `model`: the pretrained google/t5-v1_1 model to finetune